-- Press the MENU key to scroll through menu items until CLEAR MEMORY appears on the display. - 2.
-Press ENTER to enter this menu item. - 3.
-Use the up and down arrows to find either RESET TIMERS or CLEAR RESTART LOG. - 4.
-Press ENTER to reset the selected function.
+- Press the HOME key then use the arrow keys to scroll through menu items until CLEAR MEMORY appears on the display. - Press ENTER to enter this menu item. - 3.
+Use the up and down arrows to find either RESET TIMERS or CLEAR RESTART LOG. - Press ENTER to reset the selected function.

-4.8 Restart Log
+3.8 Restart Log